SCBMBON/bon-website-2020/bootstrap/data/overview/index.md

     </dd>

 <dt>C. Cited exogenous data:</dt>
-    <dd>Source data that are already publicly available, and curated and managed by a non-SBC MBON group will be cited and linked in our catalog.
-If necessary, SBC MBON will create citation-level metadata to external resources, i.e., metadata adequate to produce a data citation that is analogous to a paper citation and consistent with ESIP guidelines.
+    <dd>Source data that are already publicly available, and curated and managed by a non-SCB MBON group will be cited and linked in our catalog.
+If necessary, SCB MBON will create citation-level metadata to external resources, i.e., metadata adequate to produce a data citation that is analogous to a paper citation and consistent with ESIP guidelines.
 These include original creator, title, date, publisher, system and ID.
 A URL will be included if no persistent ID is available.
         <dl>
         <dt>examples</dt>
             <dd>Dataset of Giant Kelp biomass, produced by the Santa Barbara Coastal Long Term Ecological Research (LTER) project</dd>